hucebot/eurobin_iot/README.md

 ## Concept

 The ideia is to make a software that is fairly easy to connect a sensor to the control and start to work without doing a lot of things.
+It use Micro Ros and ROS2 to send and receive data from the sensors.
 ## Hardware

 The project support for the moment Core2 from M5Stack, we are working to make it support for Atom Matrix.